-You should end up with the following five files in a folder:
+You should end up with the following three files in a folder:

-- aaa\template.xml This is the "skeleton" EAD file that you will fill in with your information about your collection. - eadcbs6-su1.xsl and su1.xsl These style sheets render the EAD into HTML so that it displays nicely in a web browser. - eadprint-su.xsl and eadprint.css This is an alternate style sheet you can try if you want to see a different display, formatted for printing.
+- aaa\template.xml This is the "skeleton" EAD file that you will fill in with your information about your collection. - eadcbs6-su1\full.xsl This style sheet will render the EAD into HTML so that it displays nicely in a web browser. - eadprint-su.xsl This is an alternate style sheet that will render the EAD into a more stripped-down display, formatted for printing.